pingcap/docs-tidb-operator/en/backup-to-s3.md

 > **Note**
 >
-> This section lists multiple methods.
+> This section lists multiple storage access methods.
 Only follow the method that matches your situation.
 >
 > The methods are: